 - foster compassionate thinking

 Some people find talking to a professional helpful or practicing Mindfulness meditation, while others are free of worry when they are doing what they love, such as speeding downhill on a snowboard or taking a swing on the golf course.
-I would encourage you to find your way to free and love your mind for a happier you in 2018.
+I would encourage you to find your way to free and love your mind for a happier you.

 I hope you have found this article helpful.
 Next week I will post Love Others for a Happier You in 2018.
 Until then, have a brilliant one.